conduktor/conduktor-docs/src/pages/changelog/Gateway-3.7.0.md

 Note that for this feature to work, the external KMS must also be configured (Vault in the example above).

-This can then be used to encrypt a field, using `gateway-kms://` as the type for the field secret key:
+The new `gateway-kms://` can be used in any mode of encryption - full payload, field level or schema based.
+For example the below snippet encrypts a field, using `gateway-kms://` as the type for the field secret key:

 ```
 "recordValue": {